Skip to content

 pip install "sc-neurocore[hdl]" Equation-to-HDL workflows, unit-checked equations, packaged HDL primitives pint; bundled .v / .sv / OpenROAD helper artefacts

-pip install "sc-neurocore[gpu]" CuPy CUDA experiments cupy-cuda12x
+pip install "sc-neurocore[gpu]" Research-grade CuPy CUDA experiments; requires local CUDA compatibility cupy-cuda12x

-pip install "sc-neurocore[jax]" JAX-backed experiments jax, jaxlib
+pip install "sc-neurocore[jax]" Research-grade JAX experiments; requires local accelerator/runtime compatibility jax, jaxlib

 pip install "sc-neurocore[studio]" Web studio / local design UI fastapi, uvicorn, httpx